Taaru27/Mini-ai-screener/README.md

 Hit Send

 ## Why I Selected This Tech Stack

-I selected this tech stack based on simplicity, reliability, and the ability to build a functional AI screener within a short timeframe:
+I selected this tech stack based on simplicity, reliability, and the ability to build an AI screener quickly, while still using production-ready tools used in real LLM applications.

-## FastAPI
+🚀 FastAPI

-FastAPI is lightweight, fast, and ideal for building clean REST APIs.
+FastAPI is the ideal choice for this backend because:

+It is lightweight, modern, and extremely fast.

-Automatic Swagger documentation makes testing easier.
+Comes with built-in Swagger UI (/docs), which makes API testing easy.

-Supports async operations, which I use for parallel evaluation in the ranking API.
+Has excellent support for async endpoints — crucial when calling LLMs in parallel.

+Easy to structure into clean modules (routes, models, services).

+🐍 Python

-## Python
+Python was chosen because:

-Excellent ecosystem for AI and LLM projects.
+Best ecosystem for AI, ML, and LLM development.

-Simple to integrate with external APIs like Gemini.

-Async programming is straightforward.
+Works seamlessly with FastAPI and async programming.

+Clean syntax → helps deliver fast in a 48-hour build challenge.

+🔗 LangChain

+LangChain is used to simplify LLM integration and prompt-chaining.

+Why I used LangChain:

+Provides clean pipelines (prompt → model → parser), reducing boilerplate code.

+The JsonOutputParser ensures the LLM always returns strict, valid JSON.

+Easy to maintain prompts using ChatPromptTemplate.

+Supports async LLM calls with .ainvoke().

+Makes the code more modular, readable, and expandable (e.g., adding retrieval later).

+Using LangChain made the entire /evaluate-answer logic only a few lines while keeping structure clean:

+prompt | model | parser

+This is the exact use-case LangChain is built for.

-## Gemini API (Gemini Flash 2.5)
+🤖 Gemini API (Gemini Flash 2.5)

+Gemini was selected because:

-Free to use with an API key, which makes it accessible for personal projects and demos.
+Free to use — perfect for assignments and demos.

-Very fast and cost-efficient for evaluation-type tasks (scoring, summarization, feedback).

-Provides consistent text-quality judgments, which is essential for this screener.
+Extremely fast, ideal for scoring and summarizing answers.

+Produces consistent reasoning quality.

+Works smoothly with LangChain’s ChatGoogleGenerativeAI wrapper.

-Asyncio (for /rank-candidates)
+⚡ Asyncio (Used in /rank-candidates)
-Lets the API evaluate multiple answers in parallel → much faster responses.

-Scales better when multiple candidates are tested.
+Asyncio allows all candidate answers to be evaluated at the same time:

+Much faster than processing each answer sequentially.

+Scales better for lists of 10–50 candidates.

+Makes the ranking endpoint feel production-ready.

+🎯 Final Summary

-### Overall Decision This stack provides the perfect balance of speed, simplicity, cost-effectiveness, and LLM flexibility, allowing me to build a production-like mini AI screener in a short time.
+This tech stack (FastAPI + Python + LangChain + Gemini + Asyncio) provides the perfect balance of speed, structure, simplicity, and LLM flexibility.
+It allowed me to build a clean AI Interview Screener quickly, while using tools that are actually used in real-world production LLM systems.